 Alien comes in direct contrast to the films of Steven Spielberg who was beginning his own subgenre of warm fuzzy aliens around the same time.
 Where Spielberg’s Close Encounters of the Third Kind (1977), E.T.– The Extra-Terrestrial (1982) and their imitators never ventured beyond the realms of middle-class suburbia and where the alien in these came to fulfill lost childhoods or stand in for missing parents; Alien and its body of imitators featured working class protagonists caught in grim to-the-death struggles with wholly hostile aliens.
 Both views of interstellar contact are diametrically opposed – the middle-class E.T. greets the universe with opens arms, the distinctly working class Alien views the universe as inherently hostile – and they seem to unconsciously mirror the increasing class divides that were emerging within the USA at the time.

 Alien was so popular it has been sequelized five times.
 Two of the sequels – James Cameron’s Aliens (1986) and David Fincher’s Alien3 (1992) – are excellent, while the subsequent entries – Alien: Resurrection (1997), AVP: Alien vs. Predator (2004) and AVPR: Aliens vs Predator Requiem (2007), the latter two of which are crossover with the Predator franchise – less so.
 Ridley Scott later returned to conduct two prequels to Alien with Prometheus (2012) and Alien: Covenant (2017).
 The film has also been parodied in the likes of The Creature Wasn’t Nice/Spaceship (1981), Bloodbath at the House of Death (1984), The Ice Pirates (1984), Spaceballs (1987), The Haunted World of El Superbeasto (2009) and Planet 51 (2009).
-The making of Alien was extensively discussed in The Alien Saga (2002), a documentary about the film series.
+The making of Alien was extensively discussed in the documentaries The Alien Saga (2002) and Memory: The Origins of Alien (2019).

 Screenwriter Dan O’Bannon also worked on Dark Star (1974) and subsequently turned in a series of excellent, cynical hard-edge genre scripts such as the zombie film Dead & Buried (1981), episodes of the adult animation anthology Heavy Metal (1981), the hi-tech helicopter action film Blue Thunder (1983), Tobe Hooper’s soul-sucking alien vampire film Lifeforce (1985) and remake of Invaders from Mars (1986), the Philip K. Dick adaptations Total Recall (1990) and Screamers (1995), and the Canadian horror film Hemoglobin/Bleeders (1997), as well as directing the zombie black comedy Return of the Living Dead (1985) and the H.P.
 Lovecraft adaptation The Resurrected (1992).
 Jodorowsky’s Dune (2013) details O’Bannon’s work as special effects director on Alejandro Jodorowsky’s failed adaptation of Dune (1965) in the 1970s.